movementkitchen/website/src/pages/about/index.md

 ### About Movement Kitchen

 The name Movement Kitchen stands for weaving movement into the everyday, reclaiming the right to move your body on your own terms, in your own space.
-Kitchen is a feminine and nurturing environment, with hardly anything in common with the tough no-pain-no-gain culture of sport and exercise.
+Kitchen is a feminine and nurturing environment with hardly anything in common with the tough no-pain-no-gain culture of sport and exercise.
 It's a space for creating - intentionally and serendipitously, for playing and trying things out.
 Anything is allowed in the kitchen, no make-up required, no dress code, no body image obsession.
 You can relax and be you.

 My studio really is a kitchen.
 With large floor to ceiling mirrors, a climbing frame and a variety of exercise props.
 I try to recreate the safe and intimate atmosphere of a kitchen in my sessions too.
 My approach is based on research and clinical practice but guided by empathy and intuition.
 It offers a supportive environment for you to get to know your body and its capabilities, and develop a nourishing long-term relationship with exercise.